-Traumatic events such as bushfires will impact more on some students than others.
+Traumatic events such as floods, earthquakes, explosions and bushfires will impact more on some students than others.
 Students will have individual responses to the event and be affected in different ways.

-With a natural disaster such as a bushfire, once it has been ascertained that nothing "serious" has happened to a child, the child's emotional needs are sometimes put aside.
+With a natural disaster, once it has been ascertained that nothing "serious" has happened to a child, the child's emotional needs are sometimes put aside.
 Children need reassurance by the actions of teachers and parents.

-You need to firstly look after your own needs - you may need support/assistance to deal with feelings such as sadness, helplessness, fear, and anger.
+You are an important support for children, but you firstly need to look after yourself - you may need support/assistance to deal with feelings such as sadness, helplessness, fear, and anger.
 You will be unable to assist/support children until you have worked through your own issues.